keonepulse/Ouro/README.md

 ## Function Metadata

 Functions can be registered with metadata to enhance their capabilities and manage their relationships.
-Here's a more comprehensive example of function metadata, showing logical usage of all fields:
+Here's a comprehensive example showing all fields:

 ```python
 import babyagi